MadanThangavelu/madanthangavelu.github.io/_posts/2020-05-20-REST-is-not-a-standard.markdown

 * **APIs per consumer** - As the number of devices and experiences increase, the flow between those devices start diverting.
 E.g., your experience of booking an airline from the app might be different from that on a desktop.
 As the experiences change, the APIs will need to be different.
 With this the reusability is out of the window and the need for multiple APIs looking similar happens.
 * **Versioning** -  No one has come to terms with one approach that is easy and has meaning.
 Unlike server for software, versioning is not as easy in APIs as it spans multiple dimensions like schema, logic.

-##### The Truth underlying REST
+##### Guarantees in a REST API

 When using REST, here are the lowest common denominator that you can safely assume.
 Anything beyond the following assumption could anytime turn out to be a lie.

-* URL - Do not assume the semantic meaning.
+* **URL** - Do not assume the semantic meaning.
 Use it just to locate the handler function
 * **GET** - All parameters are in the URL and headers
 * **POST** - Parameters can be in URL, header and body
-* **Never interpret 400, 500, or 200 as any business semantics** - Always just assume they are system (client, server) issues.
+* **Never assume 400, 500, or 200 as business semantics** - Always just assume they are system (client, server) issues.
 Introspect how business errors are surfaced in the specific implementation as it will be different between different projects.

 ## Conclusion